 COMMUNITY-BASED LEARNING (CBL)

-Community-based learning (also called service-learning) links the classroom to the community in an experiential learning process.
-In community-based learning (CBL), the professor, the students and the community partner learn collaboratively while positively impacting the Rockford community.
+Community-Based Learning (CBL) links the classroom to the community in an experiential learning process.
+With Community-Based Learning, the professor, the students and the community partner learn collaboratively while positively impacting the Rockford community.

-Community-based learning supports Rockford University students in reflective experiential learning through community partnerships, local-to-global, that provide mutually positive educational outcomes.
+CBL supports Rockford University students in reflective experiential learning through community partnerships, local-to-global, that provide mutually positive educational outcomes.
+CBL courses encourage students to practice good citizenship and promote a sense of social activism.

 From a Community Partner